Dpdl-io/DpdlEngine/README.md

 Dpdl is suitable for <ins>rapid application development</ins> in various domains, in particular also for small development of applications on <ins>small memory footprint devices</ins>, and can be used as embedded scripting engine for various applications.

-The main nature of Dpdl is for enabling rapid prototyping, rapid development, code reuse and allow a high degree of portability while being simple, extensible and compact.
+The main nature of Dpdl is for enabling rapid development, fast prototyping, code reuse and allow a high degree of portability while being simple, extensible and compact.
 Further, developers can benefit from the possibility to use multiple programming languages due to the fact that a vaster set of APIs are available for a given platform.